SMH17/M5StackWiFiSniffer/README.md

 A M5Stack\M5StickC WiFi promiscuous mode packet sniffer, lazy adaptation of L. Podkalicki packet monitor.

+You can check the output in the serial monitor.

 NOTE:
 The channels are switched in the loop every 500ms interval, because ESP32's WiFi module doesn’t implement any automated channel switching feature.